3 Ways to Grow in Grace 2 Peter 3:18 Devotional

 #2 Water the Seed

-So, it only makes sense that once we’ve plowed the field and planted the seed of God’s Word in our hearts, it needs to be watered before it can grow.
+Water is essential for anything to grow, without it, all living things dry up and blow away.
+So, it only makes sense that once we’ve plowed the field and planted the seed of God’s Word in our hearts, it must be watered before it can grow.

 For he shall be like a tree planted by the waters,